existancepy/bss-macro-py-experimental/docs/customcontent.md

 Presses a key for a specified number of in-game tiles, accounts for the player's walkspeed and compensates the timing accordingly.
 A tile is a grass tile

-Note: this function does not a applyHaste parameter, it will always compensation for haste
+Note: this function does not have a applyHaste parameter, it will always compensation for haste

-This function converts the tiles into seconds, then presses the key for that duration The formula is: secs = tiles/8.3
+This function converts the tiles into seconds, then presses the key for that duration.
+The formula is: secs = tiles/8.3

 **Parameters:**